Khaire7031/ECommerce-Website/README.md

 ## Running on a Server

-To run this project on a server, you can follow the same steps as mentioned above.
-Additionally, you may need to configure your server environment to host Node.js applications.
+this project is running on globally on https://green-4.onrender.com/

 ## Customization